Student Advising and Selected Information

 - Laboratory/Teaching Assistant Awards, for students who have assisted in laboratories in the sciences, students who assist in teaching by leading discussion groups, and, in LSOE, for students involved in teaching through the supervision of practica students.
 These awards carry an honorarium of approximately $350.

 Each academic year the Lynch School of Education receives a pro rata number of awards based on the number of full-time equivalent graduate students we have engaged in such activities.
 Department Chairs should publicize these awards among eligible students and faculty.
 Faculty should nominate students, including a letter of support explicating why they think the student’s teaching warrants this recognition.
-The Chairs of the Departments of Curriculum and Instruction and Counseling and Developmental Psychology should seek nominations from the Assistant Director of Practicum Experiences and the Assistant Director of Counseling Practicum Experiences, respectively, as students supervising practica are eligible for these Teaching Assistant awards.
+The Chairs of the Departments of Counseling, Developmental and Educational Psychology, Teacher Education, Curriculum and Instruction, and Special Education should seek nominations from the Assistant Director of Practicum Experiences and the Assistant Director of Counseling Practicum Experiences, respectively, as students supervising practica are eligible for these Teaching Assistant awards.
 These recommendations should be forwarded to the Department Chair by a date in March determined by the Dean of the Graduate School of Arts and Sciences.
 Criteria for recommendation and selection include the following:

 - A teaching assistant shall have taught at least one course per semester for at least two of the three semesters of the fiscal year, that is, from June 1st through May 31.